By Victoria Haldane, Anna Cooper Reed and Danielle Toccalino on behalf of ELESH

 Driven by a passionate and innovative U of T community, ELESH’s inaugural year was a great success.
 ELESH was awarded the University of Toronto Environmental Resource Network’s (UTERN) Kristle Calisto-Tavares award, which recognizes a group’s significant contribution to the environmental community at U of T.

 Anna Cooper Reed, founding President and IHPME HSR PhD student, received an honourable mention for the U of T Student Life ‘Executive of the Year’ and ELESH was awarded the UofT Student Life ‘Program of the Year Award’ for the Greening Healthcare Case Challenge Showcase.
 The Showcase featured the work of 13 interdisciplinary teams of students from 15 departments or faculties across all three campuses who proposed ideas towards environmentally sustainable healthcare.
-The winning team included three IHPME students: two Master of Health Informatics candidates, Irfan Hakim and Sandi Johnson, and a Health Services Research program Master’s student, Aravind Rajendran.
+The winning team included three IHPME students: two Master of Health Informatics candidates, Irfan Hakim and Sandi Johnson, and a Health Systems Research program Master’s student, Aravind Rajendran.
 In addition to placing first with the judging panel, they also won the audience choice award for their project on green burials titled ‘Sustainable Passings.’

 As part of the UTERN ‘Ecofest’ event in March, ELESH brought together a panel of experts, including DLSPH Professor Blake Poland, Dr. Tomislav Svoboda from the Canadian Association of Physicians for the Environment and Lisa Vanlint from University Health Network, to speak on Systems Change for Health in the Climate Crisis.